 Lesson Objectives

-• Learn how to find the common difference of an arithmetic sequence
+• Learn how to find the common difference for an arithmetic sequence

 • Learn how to find a specific term and formula for an arithmetic sequence